designer, artist, community member

 Design I believe in

-Accessible.
-Plain-spoken.
-Built for the person who is tired, anxious, or in a hurry — not the ideal user.
+Accessible, plain-spoken, built for the tired and anxious — not the ideal user.
 Tested by real people, not assumptions.

 What I'm looking for

-A team that takes inclusion seriously, gives a damn about craft, and understands that good work takes multiple rounds and honest feedback.
-Culture matters to me as much as the job.
+A team that takes inclusion seriously, cares about craft, and knows good work takes honest feedback and multiple rounds.
+Culture matters as much as the job.